emmagamma/teach/MAKEAWEBSITE.md

 # Simplest way to make a Website

-We don't need to create an HTML file seperately with, since `vi`, `vim`, `nano`, or `subl` will create the file for you if it doesn't already exist.
+We don't need to create an HTML file seperately, since `vi`, `vim`, `nano`, or `subl` will create the file for you if it doesn't already exist.
 But if you like you can create it first before opening it to modify.

 `touch ~/Code/YourProjectDirectory/index.html`